ybob247-del/nexus-biomedical-website/PRIVACY_POLICY.md

 ---

+## Our Privacy-First Approach

+**We believe in pseudonymous healthcare tools.** Our platforms are designed to provide health insights WITHOUT requiring you to share protected health information (PHI) or personally identifiable medical records.

+### What This Means:
+- You DON'T need to provide patient names
+- You DON'T need to upload medical records
+- You DON'T need to share diagnosis codes
+- You answer health questions anonymously
+- We provide educational insights, not medical diagnoses

+---

 ## Information We Collect

-### Personal Information
+### Account Information (Required)

-We may collect the following types of personal information:

-- Name, email address, and contact information
-- Professional credentials and healthcare provider information
-- Account credentials and authentication data
+- **Email address** - For account creation and communication
+- **Password** - Securely hashed, never stored in plain text
-- Billing and payment information
+- **Account preferences** - Settings and notification preferences
-- Usage data and platform interactions

-### Protected Health Information (PHI)
+### Health Assessment Data (Anonymous)

-When you use our clinical tools, we may process Protected Health Information (PHI) as defined under HIPAA.
-We act as a Business Associate and handle all PHI in compliance with HIPAA regulations.
+When you use our platforms (RxGuard™, EndoGuard™, etc.), you may provide:
+- Medication names (NOT prescriptions or medical records)
+- Symptom descriptions (self-reported, anonymous)
+- Lifestyle factors (diet, exercise, exposure risks)
+- Assessment responses (quiz answers)

+**Important:** This data is NOT protected health information (PHI) because it's self-reported, anonymous, and not linked to medical records or healthcare providers.

-### Technical Information
+### Technical Information (Automatic)
 - IP address and device information
 - Browser type and version
 - Operating system
-- Access times and referring website addresses
+- Access times and pages visited
 - Cookies and similar tracking technologies

+### Payment Information
+- Processed securely through Stripe (we do NOT store credit card numbers)
+- Billing email and transaction history
+- Subscription status

 ---